ksrb/ksrb.github.io-legacy/README.md

     * Rewrite for clarity and strength of points

 * Functionality
-    * Create a modal slider for work samples
+    * Consider implementing modal and slider independently to reduce dependencies
     * Tooltip for skills

 ####Convert Graphic Design portfolio to HTML